mikeygough/my-ACS-2330-Responsive-Web-Design/class-3.md

 }
 ```

 In this example the media type is screen `max-width` is a feature.
-The rules in the block only apply when the media type is screen **and** the width is 480px or smaller (maximum width of 480px.)
+The rules in the block only apply when the media type is screen **and** the width of the screen is 480px or smaller (maximum width of 480px.)

-This rule applies to smaller screens and doesn't apply to larger screens!
+This rule applies to smaller screens and doesn't apply to larger screens! **The CSSWG is going to remove media types in the future and we will only use media features!**

 Here are some commonly used media features in Media Queries Level 5: